rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 }
 ```

-Note that the only things you can do with function
+Note, that the only things you can do with function
-as receiver type is to:
+as receiver type argument, is to:

 - call it `f(s)`
 - use other methods defined for it `f.lowerCase(s)`

-It is like that because functions
+Obviously it is like that because functions
 does not have fields like structs.

 Last thing is to define function that will be compatible with